AI could bring “nightmare scenarios,” warns Amnesty International

 If companies working on artificial intelligence don’t take steps to safeguard human rights, “nightmare scenarios” could unfold, warns Rasha Abdul Rahim, an arms control and artificial intelligence researcher at Amnesty International in a blog post.
 Those scenarios could involve armed, autonomous systems choosing military targets with little human oversight, or discrimination caused by biased algorithms, she warns.

 Rahim pointed at recent reports of Google’s involvement in the Pentagon’s Project Maven, which involves harnessing AI image recognition technology to rapidly process photos taken by drones.
-Google recently unveiled new AI ethics policies and has said it won’t continue with the project once its current contract expires next year after high profile employee dissent over the project.
+Google recently unveiled new AI ethics policies and has said it won’t continue with the project once its current contract expires next year after high-profile employee dissent over the project.
 (Rahim, in her blog post, calls for Google to end its involvement with Maven immediately).

 It’s unclear which other tech companies are still involved in the project and in what capacity, as many have declined to comment.